-- 6 Use the Clips filter to display All Clips. - 7 In the upper-right of the Sizing palette, in the pop-up menu, choose Output Sizing. - 8 Enter the Zoom as 1.500 again. - 9 Click the other clips in the Timeline to verify that they were altered by the change in scale.
+- 6 Return to clip 15, and reset the Sizing palette. - 7 In the upper right of the Sizing palette, in the pop-up menu, choose Output Sizing. - 8 Set the Zoom value to 1.500 again. - 9 Click the other clips in the timeline to verify that they were altered by the change in scale.

-Sometimes, rescaling makes sense on a Timeline-wide basis, such as when appropriating media to a different resolution or aspect ratio.
+Sometimes, rescaling makes sense on a timeline-wide basis, such as when appropriating media to a different resolution or aspect ratio.
 However, reframing tends to be much more specific as to the visual content of each shot.

-- 10 Use the Clips filter to display only the blue-flagged clips.Let's reframe shots 02 and 03 based on content. - 11 Change the Sizing palette mode to Input Sizing. - 12 In clip 03, change the Pan to 45.00, and the Tilt to 50.00. - 13 In clip 02, change the Pan to 90.00, and the Tilt to -25.00. - 14 Switch between the clips to verify that they retain their Output Sizing zoom, but have adopted different pan and tilt values.
+Let's reframe shots 12 and 15 based on content.

+- 10 Change the Sizing palette mode to Input Sizing. - 11 In clip 15, change the Pan to 45.00, and the Tilt to 50.00. - 12 In clip 12, change the Pan to -70.00, and the Tilt to 150.00. - 13 Switch between the clips to verify that they retain their Output Sizing zoom but have adopted different pan and tilt values.

-NOTE Output sizing is also commonly used to adapt footage with a different aspect ratio to a certain standard-for example 4K DCI will appear to have horizontal blanking in a 4K UHD Timeline.
+NOTE Output sizing is also commonly used to adapt footage with a different aspect ratio to a certain standard-for example 4K DCI will appear to have horizontal blanking in a 4K UHD timeline.
 Output sizing can be used to quickly fill the frame of the video.